Skip to main content

 values:

-Deploy modified StorageClass command
+Apply modified StorageClass

-kubectl --kubeconfig=$KUBE_CONFIG apply -f {YAML file name}.yaml
+kubectl --kubeconfig=$KUBE_CONFIG apply -f edit-storageclass.yaml

 Step 5.
-Test dynamic provisioning of PersistentVolume
+Test dynamic provisioning of persistent volume

 Apply PVC and verify PV creation